Mark Brunell: High school coaching

 Brunell was an assistant football coach at Providence School in Jacksonville, Florida in 2012.
 In January 2013, Brunell became the new head football coach and program director at Episcopal School of Jacksonville.
 Episcopal went 2–8 in Brunell's first season, then improved to 8–3 in 2014.

 Detroit Lions

-On January 28, 2021 Mark Brunell was hired by the Detroit Lions as quarterbacks coach.
+On January 28, 2021, Brunell was hired by the Detroit Lions as quarterbacks coach.